-Authorities can send women into a rehab treatment center without their consent.
+Authorities can send women to a rehab treatment center without their consent.
 Those states are:

 - South Dakota

-In Wisconsin, they can not only force the mother into a treatment center against her wishes but also have the legal right to detain the expectant mother until she gives birth.
+In Wisconsin, they can force the mother into a treatment center against her wishes and have the legal right to detain the expectant mother until she gives birth.
 The state also provides the unborn child a lawyer whose duties are to advocate for the child.

-If addicted expectant mothers do not make headway in recovery, they can lose child custody quickly after birth.
+If addicted expectant mothers do not recover, they can lose child custody quickly after birth.